 Windows 10 Password Reset: A Simple Guide

 We keep so much valuable information on our laptops that forgetting your Windows 10 password can cause mild panic.
-What if you can’t access it ever again?
+What if you can’t access your computer ever again?
 Will you lose all your files and photos?
-Before the fear settles in or you make any drastic decisions, review the following options that may help to reset your password in Windows.
+Before the fear settles or you make any drastic decisions, review the following options that may help to reset your password in Windows.

-First, you need to figure out what type of account you have as it will determine what options are available.
+First, you need to figure out what type of account you have because it will determine what options are available.
 Windows 10 supports two types of accounts: a local account, which only exists on your device, and a Microsoft account, which can exist on your device but is also linked to a global database.
-Mind that your recovery options might differ on personal and work computers.
+Keep in mind that your recovery options might differ on personal and work computers.